Yonatan1P/data-structures-and-algorithms/python/README.md

 enqueue the animals in order
 dequeue the animals by a given argument of animal type, then return the first animal of that type that was enqueued
 ![fifo-animal-shelter](./assets/challenge-12-whiteboard.png)

+### Code Challenge 13
+Binary Tree

+Creating a binary tree that adds a new node in the ordered binary tree fashion where if the added value is smaller than its current node, then it will be placed somewhere on the left.
+Otherwise, the added node is added somewhere on the right.

+A method in binarysearchtree to find if the tree contains a value.

+A method in binary tree to place the values in order, pre order, or post order.